anko/tapson/readme.markdown

 The following is a reasonably formal description of how exactly tapson producers (programs that output it) and tapson consumers (programs that accept it as input) should behave.
-The examples above probably make the idea quite clear, but for the lawyerish specifics, here you go.
+The examples above probably make the idea quite clear, but just in case you're stuck on a detail and want the "word of God", here are all the lawyerish specifics.

 ### Format